-ii.
+iii.
 There is no evidence that difenoconazole results in increased susceptibility of rats or rabbit fetuses to in utero and/or postnatal exposure in the developmental and reproductive toxicity data.

 iv.
 There are no residual uncertainties identified in the exposure databases.
 A conservative dietary food exposure assessment was conducted.
-Acute dietary food exposure assessments were performed based on tolerance-level residues, 100 PCT, and the available empirical or DEEM (ver.
+Acute dietary food exposure assessments were performed based on tolerance-level residues, 100 PCT, and the available empirical or DEEMTM (ver.
 7.81) default processing factors.

-Chronic dietary exposure assessments were based on tolerance-level residues for some commodities, average field trial residues for the majority of commodities, the available empirical or DEEM (ver.
+Chronic dietary exposure assessments were based on tolerance-level residues for some commodities, average field trial residues for the majority of commodities, the available empirical or DEEMTM (ver.
 7.81) default processing factors, and 100 PCT.
 These are conservative approaches and are unlikely to understate the residues in food commodities.
 EPA also made conservative (protective) assumptions in the ground water and surface water modeling used to assess exposure to difenoconazole in drinking water.
-Post-application residential exposure of children is not expected.
+Post-application exposure of children as well as incidental oral exposure of toddlers is not expected.
 These assessments will not underestimate the exposure and risks posed by difenoconazole.